ahmadfajar/vue-mdbootstrap-docs/src/docs/components/list-navigation.md

 :::lead
 **BsListNavItem** is a component used for displaying a series of item and mainly used for navigation.
-It can contain an icon, nested items, and provide a consistent styling for organizing the items.
+It can contain an icon, nested items, and provides a consistent styling for organizing the items.
 But doesn't have the flexibility like **BsListTile**.
 :::